Purdue-CSUSB/purdueusb.com/README.md

 # Purdue USB Website

 This repository is created for Purdue's CS Undergraduate Student Board website.
 Our main consideration is the ease of maintenance and content updates.
-Information that frequently changes, like members, initiatives, and student resources, can all be updated through YAML and Markdown files.
+Information that frequently changes, like members, initiatives, and Student Wiki, can all be updated through YAML and Markdown files.

 This is a static site built using [Jekyll](https://jekyllrb.com), designed on [Figma](https://figma.com), and hosted here on Github Pages.
 Jekyll was selected due to its compatibility with GH Pages, as well as it's out-of-the-box blog functionality.